AnggaR96s/Reforestation/README.md

-## What do birds give out on Halloween?
-Tweets.
+## What animal is always at a game of cricket?
+A bat.